-- specific costs identify costs which are specific to each activity such as staff, consultants, vehicles and the like and allocate across activities - shared costs for the remaining costs which are shared between activities, these need to be allocated on the basis of an appropriate driver.
-For example, EFTs can be used as a driver for most shared costs where there is a connection between the cost and the work of the staff.
+- consultants, vehicles and the like and allocate across activities - shared costs for the remaining costs which are shared between activities, these need to be allocated on the basis of an appropriate driver.
+For example, FTEs can be used as a driver for most shared costs where there is a connection between the cost and the work of the staff.
 Where staff work across activities, an estimate of the time spent on each activity (expressed as a percentage) will need to be made.
 This can be done through timesheets either on an ongoing basis or for a temporary time period provided it is representative of actual activity and workload